Villaz/vcycle/doc/source/configuration.rst

 Database
 ---------
-At the moment Vcycle only works with MongoDB, but who knows, maybe in the future we'll add support to one One!.
+At the moment Vcycle only works with MongoDB, but who knows, maybe in the future we'll add support to new one!.
-The DB is used by vcycle server to retrieve information about the state of the deployed VMs, and also is used by the VMs to update their own information.
-So... this is important.. the DB port must be open to internet!.
+The DB is used by vcycle to retrieve information about the state of the deployed VMs, and also is used by the VMs to update their own information. **IMPORTANT** the DB port must be open to internet!.

-The Db field is mandatory and there you need to put the url where your MongoDB is allocated.

 .. code-block:: yaml